IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 nothing keeps the previous default.

 The price steers the solve and is not part of the reported system cost; it is reported beside it.

+### The thermal limit of an AC branch

+Under the branch flow model (`IndACPowerFlow = 1`), the rating `TTC` limits the squared branch current to `(TTC / Vmin)^2`, where `Vmin` is the lowest voltage allowed at the sending bus.
+The apparent power that this limit admits is `TTC * V / Vmin`, so above `Vmin` a branch may carry more than its rating: about 2% at 1.0 p.u. with a lower limit of 0.98 p.u., 5% with 0.95 p.u., and 16% at 1.10 p.u. with 0.95 p.u.
+The DC model, in contrast, limits the active power to the rating itself.

+`IndACApparentPowerLimit = 1` also limits the apparent power at both ends of each branch to the rating, `P^2 + Q^2 <= TTC^2`.
+The constraint is convex, so the second-order cone relaxation remains a cone program.
+With the piecewise-linear current (`IndACModelType = 1`), the circle is replaced by an inscribed polygon of 12 sides, so the model stays linear and never admits more than the rating; between the vertices it admits up to 3.4% less.
+The current limit is kept in both settings, because it also removes the flows of a branch that is out of service.

+On `9n_AC`, 618 of 52416 branch-hours are above their rating with the current limit only, the largest at 105.8%.
+With the apparent power limit none is, and the generation cost increases by 0.14%.

+With fixed generation, a branch that the known solution loads above its rating makes the problem infeasible under the apparent power limit, because the flows can move only slightly.
+Gurobi may report such a model as numerical trouble, not as infeasible.

 ### The penalty on the voltage setpoint deviation